Building Material Distributors, Inc. · Prepared for Jay Carter & Mary Nail · March 2026

 Active User Count

 How many people actively log into bmdbi.portalfront.com?
-The single biggest licensing input — under ~40 active users, PPU ($20/user/mo) is likely the right answer.
-Over 40, F64 capacity wins on per-user cost.
+The single biggest licensing input — under ~40 active users on a Power BI-only path, PPU ($24/user/mo) is likely the right answer.
+If Stage 4 (Lakehouse/DirectLake) is in scope, F64 capacity is required regardless of user count.

 Usage Data